-Each year in Australia 20,000 men are diagnosed with prostate cancer.
+Each year in Australia over 25,000 men are diagnosed with prostate cancer.

 All of us know someone who has been affected, and yet many of us don’t know what the prostate does, or what prostate cancer is, limiting our understanding of how to detect and treat it.

 It’s vital to know your risks and your family history.
 It could help to save your life.

 - If your father or brother have ever been diagnosed with prostate cancer, you have twice the average risk of developing the disease.

 - If you have two or more close male relatives who have been diagnosed, your lifetime risk of developing prostate cancer increases five-fold.

 - Your risk also increases if you have a strong family history of breast or ovarian cancer, especially if a BRCA1 or 2 gene mutation was involved.

 Other Risk Factors – Things You Need to Know

 - Your risk of prostate cancer increases as you get older.

 - Prostate cancer is unique among cancers – we have not yet found a way of preventing it, and we do not know what causes it.